fanninggg/smart-pension-ruby/README.md

 ## Future Improvements

 Assuming I had more time it would have been nice to add:
+- More testing for the error handling of the files themselves
--Validations for the logs within the logfiles
+- Validations for the logs within the logfiles